'This is traumatic, terrifying': What you need to know about strangulation

 A person who has been strangled by a partner may not be ready to leave their attacker, victim advocates say.

-They may be worried about being homeless, additional harm to them, their children or their pets, or a lack of money.
+They may be worried about being homeless, a lack of money, or additional harm to them, their children or their pets.

 Studies show that domestic violence victims may suffer abuse up to seven times before they leave this situation, said Teresa Stafford, chief executive officer of the Hope and Healing Survivor Resource Center in Akron.